OleGoman85/ft_irc/README.md

 ---

-## Credits & License
+## Authors

 **ft_irc** is the proud effort of:
-- [Alisa Arbenina](https://github.com/aarbenin) — A software developer whose greatness is matched only by her infinite awesomeness. 🥋
+- [Alisa Arbenina](https://github.com/aarbenin) — A software developer whose greatness is matched only by her infinite awesomeness 😎✨
 - [Oleg Goman](https://github.com/OleGoman85) — A bald dude who codes fearlessly. 🐉